Brolock/OldOnes/README.md

 Developed with Unreal Engine 4

+On release buid Important:
+DO enable *actor Hidden in game* for the BP_RoomSetup Object before release as it will improve loading performance.

 Important:
 Cards are assumed to ALWAYS be in Draw pile at start of a game for initialization of View and so on.
 Be careful not to add cards to Discard before the game has started.
 They should be sent there on first turn